 I can't know which is true.
 They don't seem to act like people, but they also seem too close to be naturally occurring robots.
 If you sincerely think the probability of #2 is so low that it's okay to eat meat, then I don't blame you, and I think a reasonable person can think that.
 But for me the probability is about 50/50, so for me, killing an animal is half as bad as murder.

-There are other complexities, and I'm not covering them all here.
+I'm not covering every possible argument here.
 I will link Michael Huemer's piece.

 This page was last modified 2021-10-18 12:32 (UTC).